nikwalton/nikwalton/README.md

 my name is nik and I'm currently a student at Washington State University.
 Previous president of the ACM club on campus, now working on personal projects and mentoring students with things such as putting on hackathons and commuinity engagement.
 ### about me
 * 😄 Pronouns: He/Him/His
-* 🌱 I’m currently learning React, electron, django
+* 🌱 I’m currently learning React, Django, Swift, iOS Development
 * 🔭 I’m currently working on lots of things, school is mad busy
 * 👍 Some of my hobbies are photography (Digital and film), climbing, fencing, music, and gaming